An admin’s guide to a fast PeerBie MyWork deployment.

 Select roughly 5 champions for every 100 employees in your company.
 Champions should be chosen for their influence and early adopter behaviors.
 People managers make great champions because they influence working behaviors in their teams.

 Organizations with frontline employees should make sure that frontline managers are involved as champions early in the rollout.
 They are key to motivating their direct reports and bringing people on board.
 They will also play an important role supporting people if they need help accessing their account or learning to use PeerBie MyWork.

 - Use the email template in the Quick Launch Communication Plan(step 4) to notify your champions of their role in the launch

-- Create aprivate PeerBie channel called “PeerBie Champions” and add them to it.
-You’ll use that channel to communicate with champions before, during, and after the launch.
+- Create a private PeerBie team called “PeerBie Champions” and add them to it.
+You’ll use that team to communicate with champions before, during, and after the launch.

-Create a core set of channels and assign members to them before inviting your organization to PeerBie.
-When creating channels, you have two things to consider:
+Create a core set of teams and assign members to them before inviting your organization to PeerBie.
+When creating teams, you have two things to consider:

 - Posting permissions: Who can post in the group